antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/doctest.rst

 ^^^^^^^^^^^^^^^

-.. class:: Example(source, want[, exc_msg][, lineno][, indent][, options])
+.. class:: Example(source, want, exc_msg=None, lineno=0, indent=0, options=None)

    A single interactive example, consisting of a Python statement and its expected output.
 The constructor arguments are used to initialize the attributes of the same names.

-   .. versionadded:: 2.4

    :class:`Example` defines the following attributes.
 They are initialized by the constructor, and should not be modified directly.